Keeping Your Water Drinkable

 Well supplies are often equipped with a pump that, if connected to the potable piping, can overcome city water pressure and create a backflow.
 Although wells generally operate at pressures less than the potable water supply, changes in supply pressure, water main breaks, and shut-downs for water system maintenance can cause potable supply pressures to be less than well output pressures.
 Untreated well water can contain harmful bacteria and other contaminants that can backflow into the drinking water supply.
 There are two ways to guard against backflow from well supplies: 1) permanently disconnect the well system piping from the piping that carries water from the city water supply; or 2) install an approved backflow preventer on your side of the water meter that supplies water to the well system.
 For a list of approved backflow preventers, contact your local water supplier (listed at the end of this article).

-Like fastening your seat belt or donning a life vest, backflow prevention measures provide protection for events that measures provide protection for events that can happen.
-Hopefully the can happen.
-Hopefully the backflow preventers you install will never be needed; however, once installed, backflow prevention measures help keep our water drinkable.
+Like fastening your seat belt or donning a life vest, backflow prevention measures provide protection for events that can happen.
+Hopefully, the backflow preventers you install will never be needed; however, once installed, backflow prevention measures help keep our water drinkable.

 Questions?
 Please Contact: